Wayn-Git/Machine_Learning_Model/README.md

 - Model evaluation and comparison
 - Visualization of results

-## 📝 Results
+## 🚧 Work in Progress

-The model achieves 97% accuracy on the test set.
-See the notebook for detailed metrics and visualizations.
+This project is currently under development.
+Features and documentation will be updated regularly.

-## 🔮 Future Improvements
+## 🔮 Planned Improvements

 - Try more advanced NLP techniques
 - Add a simple web interface